hypermedia-app/Alcaeus/gitbook/api-documentation/supported-property.md

 [link]: ../representations/affordances/links.md

-But properties are of course on only links between resource but also simple datatype attributes.
+But properties are of course not only links between resource but also simple datatype attributes.

-Hydra builds on top of plain `rdf:Property` and defines a `SupportedProperty` class which extends the raw construct with API-specific information important for the client.
+Hydra builds on top of plain `rdf:Property` and defines a `SupportedProperty` class which extends the raw construct with API-specific information important to the client.

 Here's the `SupportedProperty` interface of Alcaeus (excerpt):